 When bringing foreign nationals to campus, it is strongly recommended for Tulane Departments to contact OISS as early in the process as possible.
 At times, it may be necessary to discuss the visa options with us before making the final hiring decision.

 H-1B temporary workers are defined under immigration law as foreign nationals working in a specialty occupation.
 Specialty occupations are those that “require theoretical and practical application of highly specialized knowledge obtained through a course of study that culminates with a bachelor’s degree or its equivalent”.
 The H-1B is based on an employer/employee relationship with wage requirements set by the US Department of Labor (DOL).
-Both the Job and the Worker must qualify under the H-1B regulations.
-(Refer to H-1B Introduction and Instructions to learn more.)
+Both the job and the worker must qualify under the H-1B regulations.

 Required Filing Fees: (to be paid by the hiring department)